-Keep your loyalty accounts active by converting points earned from loyalty cards into miles.
+You can also keep your loyalty accounts active by converting points earned from loyalty cards into miles.
 For example, American Express Membership Rewards allows customers to turn 1,000 points into 1,000 Aeroplan miles (Air Canada’s loyalty program).

 Buy Points or Miles

-Earn Through a Partner
+Earn Miles Through a Partner

 Donate Points or Miles